scify/Memor-i-Studio/README.md

 application is included in ```public/build_app/launch4j``` as a standalone application.
 Make sure you also install Wine on your server via [WINE for Linux](https://www.winehq.org/)

+In order to then run Launch4J, you will also need to install Java.

+Also, you will need to install the `zip` and `unzip` commands in Linux:

+- `sudo apt install zip`
+- `sudo apt install unzip`

 - Make sure you have run `xhost +`
+- Install the required libraries for Launch4J: `sudo apt-get install libxrender1 libxtst6 libxi6 libxext6`
 - Set up a user where wine will be installed (non-system user), e.g. `project_memori`
 - Install wine with `sudo apt install wine`.
 - Make sure the `WINE_BASE_DIR` has the `www-data` as an owner with full access